Safrole: Toxicity

 Toxicological studies have shown that safrole is a weak hepatocarcinogen at higher doses in rats and mice.
 Safrole requires metabolic activation before exhibiting toxicological effects.
 Metabolic conversion of the allyl group in safrole is able to produce intermediates which are directly capable of binding covalently with DNA and proteins.
 Metabolism of the methylenedioxy group to a carbene allows the molecule to form ligand complexes with cytochrome P450 and P448.
 The formation of this complex leads to lower amounts of available free cytochrome P450.
 Safrole can also directly bind to cytochrome P450, leading to competitive inhibition.
 These two mechanisms result in lowered mixed function oxidase activity.

-Furthermore, because of the altered structural and functional properties of cytochrome P450, loss of ribosomes which are attached to the endoplasmatic reticulum through cytochrome P450 may occur.
+Furthermore, because of the altered structural and functional properties of cytochrome P450, loss of ribosomes which are attached to the endoplasmic reticulum through cytochrome P450 may occur.
 The allyl group thus directly contributes to mutagenicity, while the methylenedioxy group is associated with changes in the cytochrome P450 system and epigenetic aspects of carcinogenicity.
 In rats, safrole and related compounds produced both benign and malignant tumors after intake through the mouth.
 Changes in the liver are also observed through the enlargement of liver cells and cell death.

 In the United States, it was once widely used as a food additive in root beer, sassafras tea, and other common goods, but was banned for human consumption by the FDA after studies in the 1960s suggested that safrole was carcinogenic, causing permanent liver damage in rats; food products sold there purporting to contain sassafras instead contain a safrole-free sassafras extract.
 Safrole is also banned for use in soap and perfumes by the International Fragrance Association.

 According to a 1977 study of the metabolites of safrole in both rats and humans, two carcinogenic metabolites of safrole found in the urine of rats, 1′-hydroxysafrole and 3′-hydroxyisosafrole, were not found in human urine.
 The European Commission on Health and consumer protection assumes safrole to be genotoxic and carcinogenic.
 It occurs naturally in a variety of spices, such as cinnamon, nutmeg, and black pepper, and herbs such as basil.
-In that role, safrole, like many naturally-occurring compounds, may have a small but measurable ability to induce cancer in rodents.
+In that role, safrole, like many naturally occurring compounds, may have a small but measurable ability to induce cancer in rodents.
 Despite this, the effects in humans were estimated by the Lawrence Berkeley National Laboratory to be similar to risks posed by breathing indoor air or drinking municipally supplied water.

 Adverse effects

 Besides being a hepatocarcinogen, safrole exhibits further adverse effects in that it will induce the formation of hepatic lipid hydroperoxides.
 Safrole also inhibits the defensive function of neutrophils against bacteria.
 In addition to the inhibition of the defensive function of neutrophils, it has also been discovered that safrole interferes with the formation of superoxides by neutrophils.
 Furthermore, safrole oxide, a metabolite of safrole, has a negative effect on the central nervous system.
-Safrole oxide inhibits the expression of integrin β4/SOD, which leads to apoptosis of the nerve cells.
+Safrole oxide inhibits the expression of integrin β4/SOD, leading to apoptosis of the nerve cells.